 - 19. The Dominican Republic occupies two thirds of the Española Island, which it shares with Haiti.
-The country is situated between the Caribbean Sea and the Northern Atlantic Ocean; the territory is 48,442 km2, making it the second largest country of the Antilles.
+The country is situated between the Caribbean Sea and the Northern Atlantic Ocean; the territory is 48,442 km, making it the second largest country of the Antilles.
 Geographically, the Dominican Republic is located within the Antillean Archipelago between the longitude 68° y 72° east and latitudes 17° y 20° north.
 This geographical position places the country on the path of tropical hurricanes and storms.
 Hurricanes typically occur between June and November each year and originate in the proximity of Cabo Verde islands, following the trajectory towards the Antillean archipelago, frequently passing through the Dominican Republic and its surroundings on their way towards the US coast. - 20.
 The climate in Dominican Republic is predominantly tropical.
 Rainfall may occur throughout the year, however, there are marked rainy and dry seasons in the majority of the country.
 Climate variability is dominated primarily by the intertropical convergence and oscillations in the Atlantic Ocean and El Niño/Southern Oscillation, which are manifested in cyclones and tropical storms, intense rains, flooding and occasional droughts.
 Impacts of Tropical Storms Isaac and Sandy of 2012 and the intense drought of 2014 which affected the water availability for human consumption and cattle ranching sector, confirmed the relationship between the climate and disasters.
 Due to the increase of temperatures of tropical seas, the frequency and intensity of hurricanes has also increased as well as the occurrence of floods and landslides, caused by river overflow and/or prolonged intense rains.
 A number of epidemiological hazards, such as the Chikungunya virus in 2014 and the coffee rust in 2013, have emerged in the same period. - 21.
 There is a general increasing trend in average annual values of minimum temperature between 2°C and 3°C, manifested in increasingly warm conditions in the mornings.
 The average annual values of maximum temperature also show a tendency to rise from 1°C to 3°C, which implies increasingly hot temperatures during the hours of greater daily insolation.
 This is an essential feature that evidences a more intensified and warmer diurnal temperature cycle, accompanied with more frequent occurrence of extreme events.
-Different models consistently indicate that by 2050, the minimum temperatures will be warmer and may vary from 1- 4°C. By 2070, the changes will increase between 2°C to 6°C. The greatest changes in temperature will be recorded in the provinces of Barahona, Monte Plata, La Romana, Hato Mayor and San Juan. - 22.
-By 2050, total annual precipitation across the national territory is expected to decrease by 15%, reaching 17% by 2070, as compared to the average baseline of 1961-1990.
-There is an 87% consistency between the models under a Radiative Forcing of 8.5 W / m2 on the conditions of decrease of the annual precipitation.
-There is general agreement that the total monthly rainfall during the dry season may decrease drastically between 2050 and 2070.
-The southern and western regions of the country will be most affected by this decrease in precipitation, while the eastern and northern regions could show some minor increase.
-The annual rainfall cycle shows a more intensified pattern in times of rainfall and with increased occurrence of extreme events.
-There is a generalized increasing trend from 20% and 30% and in some cases, even higher with respect to the number of intense rain events, over the course of the last two decades.
-These extreme events occur between May and October and record greatest precipitation within the annual cycle.
+Different models consistently indicate that by 2050, the minimum temperatures will be warmer and may vary from 1- 4°C. By 2070, the changes will increase between 2°C to 6°C. The greatest changes in temperature will be recorded in the provinces of Barahona, Monte Plata, La Romana, Hato Mayor and San Juan.

-Hazards and vulnerabilities of Cuba's marine-coastal zoned: current state and projections till 2200 in view of Climate Change, Manuel A. Iturralde-Vinent, HErminia Serrano Mendez, 2015
+&lt;sup>12 Hazards and vulnerabilities of Cuba's marine-coastal zoned: current state and projections till 2200 in view of Climate Change, Manuel A. Iturralde-Vinent, HErminia Serrano Mendez, 2015